elejeune11/MicroBundleCompute-Lite/README.md

 ## Tutorial <a name="tutorial"></a>

 This GitHub repository contains a folder called ``tutorials`` that contains an example dataset and python script for running the code.
+To run the tutorials, change your curent working directory to the ``tutorials`` folder.

 ### Preparing data for analysis <a name="data_prep"></a>